g-patton/study-web-app/README.md

 ## :scroll: Setup

 Open up a terminal and clone the project
-`cd` into the project root folder and install all dependencies:
+`cd` into the project root folder:

 ```
 git clone https://github.com/g-patton/study-web-app.git